Disvand/Cherrypr-Texture-Pack/README.md

 *Unofficial* texture pack for cherrypr

+INSTRUCTIONS:

+Extract the zip file
-Drop this into your resource packs folder and select it to use it in game
+Take the main resource pack zip file out into your minecraft resource packs folder to use it in game